ipc2023-htn/ipc2023-htn.github.io/index.md

  - If an invalid plan is returned, all tasks in the domain are counted as unsolved.
  - If that happens in more than one domain, the entry is disqualified.

-### Agile Track - Total-Order
+### Optimal Track
  - single CPU core
  - 8Gb memory limit
- - 5min time limit
+ - 30min time limit
- - The cost of the discovered plan is ignored, only the CPU time to discover a plan is counted.
+ - Plans must be optimal
- - The score of a planner on a solved task is 1 if the task was solved within 1 second and 0 if the task was not solved within the resource limits.
-If the task was solved in T seconds (1 ≤ T ≤ 300) then its score is 1 - log(T)/log(300).
-The score of a planner is the sum of its scores for all tasks.
+ - The score of a planner is the number of solved tasks
- - If an invalid plan is returned, all tasks in the domain are counted as unsolved.
+ - If a suboptimal or invalid plan is returned, all tasks in the domain are counted as unsolved.
  - If that happens in more than one domain, the entry is disqualified.